GITMCode/GITM/srcDoc/set_inputs.md

 ### NANCHECK

 This will turn on all of the NaN checks in the code!
+This potentially slows the code down, so having it be false is good for a normal run.
+If the code crashes for some reason, this flag allows you to figure out where the crash is occuring (in time and space), which helps with debugging.

     #NANCHECK
     DoCheckForNans (logical)